roshanbhusal1020/Habit-Tracker/README.md

 6) What I am grateful for
 7) A chart of showing amount of todolist/Habit logs completed or not;  -> quickchart(This ones perhaps unnecessarily difficult, is it even worth it) ??.
 I could just do a simple table graph instead if its too difficult.
 8) Create a home page which is accesible to everone where they have option to view the DEMO, like how professionally the legit bussiness do.
+9) what are the things that are holding me back like insecurities, circumstances.
+What could be done about it.
+If possible add this feature somewhere in habit table or somewhere where it is engaged more.

-Not necessary but I could also add:
+**Not necessary but I could also add:**
 1) PHP CS FIXER
 2) DOCKER